The exciting convenience experienced in online schools isn’t free from varying challenges.

 But that might not be the case with online classes.

 Reminders might not come regularly.
-Thus be extra diligent and keep track of any deadlines that you have.
+Thus be extra diligent and keep track of any deadlines you have.

 Before an online class starts, glance through your syllabus and search for any deadlines for assignments.